weburnit/php-oop/README.md

   });
   ```

 5. Solve the statement.
-Write down your steps.
+Write down your solution.

   ```
-  A ball and a bat cost 1.10 €.
-The bat is 1€ more expensive then the bat.
-How much cost the ball?
+  A bread with butter cost 1.10 €.
+The bread is 1€ more expensive then the butter.
+How much cost the butter?
   ```

 6. Go to app/config/config.yml and add the following yaml structure. **(NOTICE: ping is as child-key of test)**